Archie Manning, Ken Griffey Sr., and Larry Fitzgerald Sr. are this week’s guests for the Life of Dad Show Remix.

 Ken Griffey Sr.

 Ken Griffey is a former major-league outfielder who played for nearly 20 years, winning two World Series and appearing in three All-Star games.
-He is the manager of the Bakersfield Blaze, the Cincinnati Reds’ Single-A minor-league affiliate.
-In 1990 Ken Griffey, Sr. and Ken Griffey, Jr. got to play together for the Seattle Mariners.
-They made history by becoming the first father and son combination to hit back to back home runs.
-You get to hear the two time World Series champion’s take on fatherhood.
+Now serving as manager of the Bakersfield Blaze, the Cincinnati Reds’ Single-A minor-league affiliate, Griffey has watched a new generation of fans follow the game differently — many of them pulling up califorina sports betting apps on their phones between innings, checking lines and player props for matchups across the state.
+Still, for Griffey, the purest thrill of baseball remains what happened in 1990, when he and Ken Griffey, Jr. suited up together for the Seattle Mariners.
+They made history by becoming the first father and son combination to hit back-to-back home runs.
+Beyond the stats and the rings, you get to hear the two-time World Series champion’s take on fatherhood and what it meant to share a lineup with his own son.

 Larry Fitzgerald Sr.